Provided by: freebsd-manpages_9.2+1-1_all bug

 The Address Resolution Protocol (ARP) is used to dynamically map between Protocol Addresses (such as IP

-to Ethernet, ARCnet, or Token Ring addresses.
-It is used by all the Ethernet interface drivers.
+addresses to Ethernet, ARCnet, or Token Ring addresses.
+It is used by all the Ethernet interface

-the cache, ARP queues the message which requires the mapping and broadcasts a message on the associated
+in the cache, ARP queues the message which requires the mapping and broadcasts a message on the

-network requesting the address mapping.
-If a response is provided, the new mapping is cached and any
+associated network requesting the address mapping.
+If a response is provided, the new mapping is cached

-pending message is transmitted.
-ARP will queue at most one packet while waiting for a response to a
+and any pending message is transmitted.
+ARP will queue at most one packet while waiting for a response

 respond after several requests, the host is considered to be down allowing an error to be returned to